SSSD/sssd.io/src/docs/ad/ad-introduction.rst

 ################################

 `Active Directory Domain Services`_ is Microsoft's product for enterprise identity management.
-It contains multiple services such LDAP (database), Kerberos (authentication), Group Object Policies (access control and policy), DNS and more.
-Even though it has official support only on Microsoft Windows, SSSD provides seamless integration of Linux clients with Active Directory through the ``ad`` provider, including automatic SID to uid/gid translation.
+It contains multiple services such as LDAP (database), Kerberos (authentication), Group Object Policies (access control and policy), DNS and more.
+Even though it only has official support on Microsoft Windows, SSSD provides seamless integration of Linux clients with Active Directory through the ``ad`` provider, including automatic SID to uid/gid translation.